controlm/ctm-python-client/README.md

 ### Control-M Environment

+To deploy jobs with Control-M Python client you will require:

+- An accessible Control-M environment<sup>1</sup>
+- Authorization to use Automation-API<sup>2</sup>
+- An available Control-M Agent (required only to run jobs)

-Control-M Python Client requires an operating Control-M. **We recommend first trying it out in a sandbox environment!** To be able to run a workflow, you will also need an available agent.
+<sup>1</sup> We recommend first trying it out in a sandbox environment

-In addition, ensure that you have the required authorizations to use Control-M Automation API.
-These authorizations are based on API keys (for Helix Control-M) or users.
-Check with your system administrator if you have a user or api key that can use Control-M Automation API.
+<sup>2</sup> Authorizations are based roles assigned to API Keys or Users

+Check with your system administrator if you have the required environment to use Control-M Python Client

-Note: Control-M Python Client does **not** require use of the Automation API ctm cli.
+Note: Control-M Python Client does not require use of the Automation API ctm cli.

 ### IDE